The metric property of the quantum Jensen-Shannon divergence: The case

-The above expression is positive definite in $r_j, r_k \in \mathbf{B}$ as the product of positive definite functions is positive definite, and all the coefficients of the power series of the exponential function are positive.
+The right hand side of \eqref{eq:final} is non-positive for any $c_1, \dots, c_m \in \R$ and $r_1, \dots r_m \in \mathbf{B}$ as the product of positive definite functions is positive definite, and all the coefficients of the power series of the exponential function are positive.
 The proof is done.

 \end{proof}

 We note that Bri\"et and Harremo\"es gave a proof of the Hilbert space embedding property for $2 \times 2$ densities and for a special class of operator convex functions containing the standard entropy function \cite{bh-pra-79-2009}.
 However, their proof contains a mistake, namely, in the proof of \cite[Lemma 4]{bh-pra-79-2009}, which is the key step in their argument, it is erroneously claimed that the function